Life insurance after a death: trust status decides days or months

 If the deceased held a life insurance policy sold through Direct Line (underwritten by Aviva, Legal & General, or Countrywide Assured depending on the date), see our guide to notifying Direct Line when someone dies for the correct contact number by policy period.

-Sources: Association of British Insurers – life insurance claims; Marie Curie – claiming on life insurance; Legal & General – life insurance claims; Legal & General – life insurance trusts; GOV.UK – inheritance tax; ABI – group life cover.
-All figures verified April 2026.
+Sources: Association of British Insurers – protection claims 2024; ABI – tracing an insurance policy; ABI – life insurance claims guidance; ABI – joint life last survivor glossary; Legal & General – life insurance claims; Legal & General – life insurance trusts; GOV.UK – inheritance tax; GOV.UK – intestacy rules; GOV.UK – HMRC HS321 foreign life insurance policies; ABI – group life cover; FCA – insurance non-disclosure; Consumer Insurance (Disclosure and Representations) Act 2012; FSCS – insurance protection; GOV.UK – Dormant Assets Scheme.
+All figures verified June 2026.